 Araucanas are a breed originating from Chile.
 Many believe that Araucanas must be “rumpless” in order to be considered true Araucanas, but that isn’t accurate.
-This desired trail is only required when you are striving for a SOP (Standard of Perfection) bird.
-To clarify, Orpington SOP states that a bird should have a wide, barrel-like chest, but a narrow chested Orpington is still an Orpington as long as it’s purebred.
+This desired trail is only required when you are striving for an SOP (Standard of Perfection) bird.
+To clarify, Orpington’s SOP states that a bird should have a wide, barrel-like chest, but a narrow-chested Orpington is still an Orpington as long as it’s purebred.
 To complicate the issue of SOP further, some countries have differing SOPs.

 In the case of the Araucana, North America accepts only rump-less, Australia only accepts Araucanas with tails, and the British standard accepts both.
-The worldwide standard is a medium to large sized bird with ear tufts, small pea comb, small feathered crest and no wattles.
+The worldwide standard is a medium to large-sized bird with ear tufts, a small pea comb, a small feathered crest, and no wattles.
 You can see more on the American standards at The Araucana Club of America.